lacoco-lab/lacoco-lab.github.io/courses/ml-theory-2026/index.md

 # Theory of Machine Learning for Language Models

-This lecture treats modern theory of machine learning (e.g., generalization bounds), with a special view to Language Models.
+This lecture treats modern theory of machine learning (e.g., generalization bounds).
+We will introduce techniques that are useful across many model families and data domains; we will especially illustrate the methods with applications to the understanding the learning of Language Models/LLMs.

 Content at a glance (tentative):
 * Foundations
   *   Probability theory background